StevieG47/beginner_tutorials/README.md

 This will run the talker and listener node like before, with no recording.

-- To enable recording navigate to catkin_ws:
+- To enable recording, navigate to catkin_ws:
 ```
 source devel/setup.bash
 roslaunch beginner_tutorials begTutorial.launch startRecord:=true